KylePinkerton/Concentration-Game/README.md

 To learn more about the concentration game, visit https://en.wikipedia.org/wiki/Concentration_(game).

-A file, example_runs.txt, is provided as an example to show the execution of the program.
+A file, example_runs.txt, is provided as an example to show the proper execution of the program.

 The player can choose between the following two options, depending on how they would like to play the game: